VeriConomy/vericoin/doc/JSON-RPC-interface.md

 ## Security

-The RPC interface allows other programs to control Verium, including the ability to spend funds from your wallets, affect consensus verification, read private data, and otherwise perform operations that can cause loss of money, data, or privacy.
-This section suggests how you should use and configure Verium to reduce the risk that its RPC interface will be abused.
+The RPC interface allows other programs to control Vericoin, including the ability to spend funds from your wallets, affect consensus verification, read private data, and otherwise perform operations that can cause loss of money, data, or privacy.
+This section suggests how you should use and configure Vericoin to reduce the risk that its RPC interface will be abused.

-- **Securing the executable:** Anyone with physical or remote access to the computer, container, or virtual machine running Verium can compromise either the whole program or just the RPC interface.
-This includes being able to record any passphrases you enter for unlocking your encrypted wallets or changing settings so that your Verium program tells you that certain transactions have multiple confirmations even when they aren't part of the best block chain.
-For this reason, you should not use Verium for security sensitive operations on systems you do not exclusively control, such as shared computers or virtual private servers.
+- **Securing the executable:** Anyone with physical or remote access to the computer, container, or virtual machine running Vericoin can compromise either the whole program or just the RPC interface.
+This includes being able to record any passphrases you enter for unlocking your encrypted wallets or changing settings so that your Vericoin program tells you that certain transactions have multiple confirmations even when they aren't part of the best block chain.
+For this reason, you should not use Vericoin for security sensitive operations on systems you do not exclusively control, such as shared computers or virtual private servers.